ajeem2026/android_calendar/README.md

 ## Author

-This calendar component is developed by Abid for the 2024 Mock Convention App.
+This calendar component is developed by Abid Jeem (Class of 2026)  for the 2024 W&L Mock Convention App.

 For any questions or assistance, please contact me at ajeem@mail.wlu.edu